Fiber helps with fat loss, but not for the reasons you think. Here's why it works, and which fiber beats all the others.

 Some mice were fed beta glucan while others were fed pectin, wheat dextrin, resistant starch, or cellulose (as a control).
 They consumed the same number of calories.

-- Caused the mice to stop getting fat or lose fat (reduction in body weight, reduced adiposity).
+- Caused the mice to stop getting fat or lose fat.

 - Improved overall metabolic health.